eclipse-archived/ceylon-lang.org/blog/2015-06-03-generic-function-refs.md

 - `Stream` is a type function representing an unknown container type that can contain either characters or tokens,
+- `newToken` is a function that accepts a substream of characters and creates a `Token`,
-- `characterStream` is a stream of characters, and
+- `characterStream` is a stream of characters, and, most significantly,
 - `newStream` is a generic function that constructs streams of any element type, used internally to create streams of characters as well as tokens.